Should I Take Pregnancy Multivitamins? What Delhi Experts Recommend

 But with a healthy diet, do you really need one?
 And if so, how do you choose the right one?

-This guide, brought to you by the expert team at Nutri Activania, your trusted Pregnancy Dietitian and Nutritionist in Delhi, breaks down the essential role of prenatal vitamins, helping you understand why they are non-negotiable and how they complement your personalized nutrition plan.
+This guide, brought to you by the expert team at Nutri Activania, your trusted Pregnancy Dietician and Nutritionist in Delhi, breaks down the essential role of prenatal vitamins, helping you understand why they are non-negotiable and how they complement your personalized nutrition plan.

 Why Prenatal Vitamins are Non-Negotiable?